-The Government was instructed to release a plan to reduce emissions.
-The Air Quality Plan was released in July 2017 and predominantly calls for the introduction of CAZs, positioned at multiple hot spot locations across the UK.
+The plan predominantly calls for the introduction of Clean Air Zones (CAZs), positioned at multiple hot spot locations across the UK.

-The vehicle standards for entering these CAZs will be Euro VI for diesel and Euro IV for petrol, any non-compliant vehicles will be charged upon entry to the zone, but not banned.
-The charges have yet to be confirmed, however estimates suggest it could be £20 per day for vans and £100 per day for HGVs.
+The vehicle standards for entering these CAZs are Euro VI for diesel and Euro IV for petrol, with any non-compliant vehicles required to pay a fee to enter.

-The second phase relates to the additional 23 zones that will also be required across the UK, the feasibility studies for these areas will need to be completed no later than the 31st March 2018, local authorities then have until 31st December to identify their preferred option for their clean air zone.
+An additional 23 zones are also required to introduce emission reducing measures across the UK, feasibility studies for these areas should have been completed by 31st March 2018, with local authorities identifying their preferred option no later than the 31st December 2018.
 It should also be noted that unlike London, these clean air zones will only be enforced as long as they are needed, once emissions have reached a safe, compliant level, the zones will no longer be required, and should come to a close.
 Their exact duration however is unknown.

-The Government have released a hierarchy of vehicles, in four chargeable CAZ categories;
+The Government released a hierarchy of vehicles, in four chargeable CAZ categories;

 • Category A- buses, coaches, taxis and private hire vehicles